 What Is “Normal” Poop?

 Yes, poop should smell.
 The unpleasant smell we often joke about is simply toxins being drawn out of the body working in conjunction with bacteria in the gut lining.
-If there is suddenly a very foul odor for more than a few days, you may want to consult your doctor to be sure there isn’t a problem.
+If there is suddenly a very foul odor for more than a few days, you may want to consult your doctor to ensure there isn’t a problem.

 - Eat plenty of fresh fruits and vegetables for overall health.